Asya-kawai/droneci-debugging-env/README.md

 #### Note

-When use ngrok, should get ngrok's host name accessable from intenet.
+When use ngrok, should get ngrok's host name accessable from the internet.

 Start ngrok(port: `8080`) and get DNS name.